Directory of Charities and Nonprofit Organizations

 Religious organizations encompass houses of worship for the world’s major religions, including Christianity—both Protestantism and Catholicism—Judaism, Islam, Buddhism, and Hinduism.
 Religious print and broadcast nonprofits as well as organizations dedicated to interfaith issues also fall into this category.

 Nonprofits in this category have not been classified by the IRS, nor have they provided GuideStar with information about the type of work they do.
-Any nonprofit listed in this section is welcome to update its information on GuideStar through the GuideStar Exchange.
+Any nonprofit listed in this section is welcome to update its information on GuideStar through the GuideStar Nonprofit Profile.
 There is no charge for updating.